Polynomial bounds for surfaces in cusped 3-manifolds: Bounds for isotopy classes of subsurfaces

 \begin{theorem}[Waldhausen] Suppose $G$ is a properly embedded orientable incompressible surface in the 3-manifold $F\times I$, for $F$ an orientable surface that is not the 2-sphere, and suppose $\bdy G$ is contained in $F\times\{1\}$.
 Then every component of $G$ is boundary parallel, parallel to a surface in $F\times\{1\}$.

 \end{theorem}

+Theorem~\ref{Thm:Waldhausen} allows us to apply a bound to cellular weakly generalized alternating links with projection surface $\Pi=F\times\{0\}$ in a thickened surface $Y=F\times[-1,1]$.
+These are \emph{virtual alternating links}.
+Virtual links were introduced by Kauffman~\cite{Kauffman:VirtualKnots}, and subsequently shown to be equivalent to diagrams of links in thickened surfaces up to moves called stabilisation and destabilisation.
+Kuperberg proved there exists a unique minimal genus surface $F$ for which the link embeds in $F\times[-1,1]$ with diagram on $F\times\{0\}$ admitting no destabilisations~\cite{Kuperberg:Virtual}.
+Such a diagram must be cellular.
+If we require the diagram to be weakly prime and alternating, it is exactly a weakly generalized alternating link, and satisfies all assumptions required for our theorems.

-\begin{corollary} Let $\pi(L)$ be a weakly generalised alternating projection of a link $L$ onto a projection surface $\Pi=F\times\{0\} \subset Y=F\times[-1,1]$, such that $\pi(L)$ is cellular, and has $n$ crossings.
+\begin{corollary} Let $\pi(L)$ be a virtual link $L$ with a weakly prime alternating projection onto a surface $\Pi=F\times\{0\} \subset Y=F\times[-1,1]$ with $n$ crossings.
 Fix a connected, orientable topological surface $Z$ with Euler characteristic $\chi$.
 Then up to isotopy, the number of ways to properly embed $(Z, \bdy Z)$ as an essential, meridianally incompressible surface in $(Y-N(L), \bdy N(L))$ is at most: